 The technology how to make bread was well known to our ancestors.
-From ancient times Ukrainian people baked bread from sour dough.
-For everyday they used rye flour and wheat flour was used on holidays.
+From ancient times Ukrainian people baked bread from a sour dough.
+For everyday they used rye flour, and wheat flour was used on holidays.
 The whole process was a ritual full of mysterious magic.

 Bread followed every person through a lifetime and made an invisible connection to the Universe.
 It was the first present at birth, an initiation, for birthdays, weddings, holidays and funerals.